-- For persons who changed positions in 2017, their most recent position is indicated. - Fees and salary pertain only to remuneration received during time on the Executive Group Management in 2017. - 4 Of this amount, SEK 2,366 thousand pertains to payment of variable remuneration received in December 2017 related to a previous position at Vattenfall and senior executives
+For persons who changed positions in 2017, their most recent position is indicated.

+Fees and salary pertain only to remuneration received during time on the Executive Group Management in 2017.

+Of this amount, SEK 2,366 thousand pertains to payment of variable remuneration received in December 2017 related to a previous position at Vattenfall.